 We can still all pretend we are friends.
 If meaningful civic friendship is impossible, we can make do with mere civility — sharing drinks and watching the game.
 Indeed, even in Donald Trump’s America, I have not given up on being friends with all white people.
 My bi-ethnic wife, my most trusted friend, understands she is seen as a white woman, even though her brother and father are not.
 Among my dearest friends, the wedding party and children’s godparents variety, many are white.
 But these are the friends who have marched in protest, rushed to airports to protest the president’s travel ban, people who have shared the risks required by strength and decency.

 What has become common, when blacks are trotted out by Progressive to lecture us about race, is that they make the case that they will never be satisfied with the efforts of whites.
-A close reading of this essay reveals that the writer is not unhappy with the social structures of race.
+A close reading of this essay reveals that the writer is happy with the social structures of race.
 He does not like white people.
-There’s no way he can be happy in America, living among whites, as long as whites continue to act white.
+There is no way he can be happy in America, living among whites, as long as whites continue to act white.
 This is the state of things.
 Blacks can never be happy and whites can do anything to change that fact.

-That’s not a problem that can be resolved to anyone’s satisfaction.
+That is not a problem that can be resolved to anyone’s satisfaction.
 When America was 80% white, it worked OK for Progressives, as it let them guilt the rest of the country into going along with the liberal agenda.
 As America approaches majority-minority status, this is entirely untenable.
 Ekow N. Yankah, the writer of that piece, is living the dream.
 He has an elite position in an elite profession.
 He gets treated like royalty and lives an upper class lifestyle.
-He’s also an African immigrant.
-If he can’t be happy, no one can.
+He is also an African immigrant.
+If he cannot be happy, no one can.

 The inevitable end game with race relations as America careens into majority-minority status is separation.
 The question is what kind of separation and whether or not it will be peaceful.
-Ekow N. Yankah is an accomplished guy with lpads of talent.
+Ekow N. Yankah is an accomplished guy with loads of talent.
 Africa could use a man like him.
-Maybe the people in charge are pushing these sorts of essays, because they know what’s coming.
+Maybe the people in charge are pushing these sorts of essays, because they know what is coming.
 It helps prepare the ground for the inevitable.
-Or, maybe they locked in the past, and they just don’t see what’s coming down the tracks
+Or maybe they locked in the past, and they just do not see what is coming down the tracks